Navigate today’s most pressing health industry challenges with a leading global expert by your side.

 Discover how we set a standard for ethical and sustainable business practices, innovation that transforms communities, philanthropic pursuits, and diversity and inclusion.

 Learn how we continue to create global change by addressing racial disparities, solving climate challenges, and developing microinsurance products.

 Milliman employees and retirees partner with Math Motivators to give students a boost in academics.

 In 2019, Milliman amplified its commitment to social responsibility.
 We signed on to the United Nations Global Compact, committing to the United Nations Sustainable Development Goals (UNSDGs) that aim to end poverty, protect the planet, and ensure prosperity for all.
 The UNSDGs are a natural extension of Milliman’s mission to protect the health and financial well-being of people everywhere.

-Milliman partners with The Actuarial Foundation to support Math Motivators—a free tutoring program that closes the math achievement gap.
-The program pairs lower-income middle school and high school students with actuaries and college students majoring in actuarial science, mathematics, or math education.
+Milliman partners with The Actuarial Foundation to support Math Motivators—a free tutoring program that pairs lower-income students with volunteer math tutors.

 In Riyadh, Milliman professionals recently demonstrated the social benefits of RapidHRA, a cloud-based healthcare solution that enables individuals to self-monitor their health and wellness.

 This paper discusses Kenya’s public health insurance scheme.